When applying for U.S. Loans it’s important to understand the types of loans that are available at AUC.

 - Direct Subsidized Loans and Direct Unsubsidized Loans

-- Direct PLUS Loans (for graduate and professional students or parents)
+- Direct PLUS Loans (for graduate students or parents of undergraduate students)

-Private Student Loans: These loans are nonfederal loans, made by a lender such as a bank, credit union, state agency or a school.
+These loans are non federal loans, made by a lender such as a bank, credit union, state agency or a school.